near/docs/docs/develop/contracts/js/quickstart.md

 - [Setting up a new JavaScript smart contract](#setup)
 - [Compile and deploy JS smart contracts](#build)
 - [Interacting with JS smart contract](#interact)
-- Connecting a simple front-end to the NEAR blockchain

 :::tip
 Alternatively, you can clone the [`near-sdk-js-quickstart`](https://github.com/near-examples/near-sdk-js-quickstart) repository for a pre-built template to start from!